 The great change a year ago was the immediate understanding, finally after 22 years, that the attacks on Americans are not just a matter of criminality but represent a war effort.
 The response was to declare a "war on terror."
 In other words, while war against the United States has been waged for 22 years, Washington only woke up to this fact a year ago.
 The good news is that we did wake up to it.

 This cautious formulation has its uses, but it is not accurate.
 The war is not against terrorism any more than World War II after Pearl Harbor was against surprise attacks.
 The war is against those who perpetrated the attacks since 1979, and that is Islamists; it is also against their mobilizing ideology, militant Islam.
-The war is not against Islam the religion, not against terror, the military instrument; it is against militant Islam, the terrorist interpretation of Islam.
+The war is not against Islam the religion, not against terror, the military instrument; it is against militant Islam, a terrorist interpretation of Islam.

 If this rings familiar, it should.
 Just as the ultimate U.S. goal in World War II was to destroy the fascist ideology that stood behind the Germans, Italians, Japanese, and other states and movements, and just as in the Cold War our ultimate goal was to destroy the Marxist-Leninist ideology that stood behind the Soviet Union, China, Cuba, Vietnam, and other states and movements, so today the goal must be to destroy this militant Islamic movement and the ideology that stands behind it.

 "Destroy" does not necessarily mean to kill, because there are different ways to accomplish its end.
 World War II involved military destruction, but the Cold War ended with almost no violence.
 Thus, destruction need not be military destruction; it means convincing the enemy population that it is pursuing a dead-end set of goals that will lead it to disaster.
 Ironically, some Muslim leaders are ahead of the West in understanding this problem.